Docs/CMS Integrations/Strapi Integration

 SymptomLikely CauseSolution

 Article status is "Error"Missing field permissions or data type mismatch.Ensure the API Token has create permission for the Content-Type.
-Check that the mapped Strapi fields exist and accept the data type (e.g., HTML for content).
+Check that the mapped Strapi fields exist and accept the correct data type (e.g., HTML for content).

 Article created as Draft when expected PublishedDefault status in iContentForge is set to "Draft".Update the Default Article Status in the connector configuration to "Published".